 The Company's share-based compensation plans provide for grants of stock options, stock appreciation rights, or SARS, and stock units, which are collectively referred to herein as awards.
 Stock options typically vest quarterly over a five-year period beginning on the grant date, and certain stock option grants vest over a period of less than five years.
-Certain SARS vest quarterly over a five-year period beginning on the grant date, and certain stock options and SARS is ten years.
+Certain SARS vest quarterly over a five-year period beginning on the grant date.
+Other SARS vest annually over a three-year period.
+The contractual term of stock options and SARS is ten years.
 Stock unit awards under the 2005 Incentive Plan, or Incentive Plan Stock Units, vest annually over a three year period which is equal to the contractual term.
 Stock units awarded under the Independent Directors Stock Unit Plan, or Independent Director Stock Units, vest at a rate of 25% on each January 15, April 15, July 15 and October 15.
 In January 2009, the Company amended the Independent Directors Plan to comply with newly issued Internal Revenue Code Section 457A to eliminate the deferral election and to move to SARS from stock units.
 In March 2008, the Company granted stock unit awards to its Chairman and Chief Executive Officer, which vest over a four-year period at a rate of 30% during each of the first three years and 10% during the fourth year.
-In February 2009, the Company granted stock units and stock appreciation rights subject to continued service, one-third of which vest on the third anniversary of the date of grant, and the remaining one-third of which vest on the fifth anniversary of the date of grant, and the remaining one-third of which vest on the fifth anniversary of the date of grant, and the remaining one-third of which vest on the fifth anniversary of the date of service, one condition awards.
+In February 2009, the Company granted stock units and stock appreciation rights subject to continued service, one-third of which vest on the third anniversary of the date of grant, one-third of which vest on the fourth anniversary of the date of grant, and the remaining one-third of which vest on the fifth anniversary of the date of grant.
+Awards can be subject to market conditions, or market condition awards, or to continued service with the Company, or service condition awards.
 All awards granted by the Company are either market condition awards or service condition awards.
 Unless otherwise determined at the time of grant, the value of each stock unit shall be equal to one common share of Herbalife.
-The Company's stock compensation awards outstanding as of December 31, 2009 include stock
+The Company's stock compensation awards outstanding as of December 31, 2009 include stock options, SARS, and stock units.